dart-backend/angel3-guide/guides/middleware.md

 Though this might at first seem redundant, there are actually reasons for all three existing.

-By convention, though, follow these *readability* rules when building Angel servers:
+By convention, though, follow these _readability_ rules when building Angel3 servers:

 * Routes with no middleware should not use `chain`, `app.chain`, or `middleware.
 Self-explanatory.
 * Routes with one middleware and one handler should use `app.chain([...])` when:
   * The construction of all the middleware does not take more than one line.